bombasticSlacks/Aspirant/Game/Weapon-Traits.md

 #### Multiple Shots
 If your weapon requires ammo, it can hold 3 additional readied shots.

+#### On Line
+This weapon cannot be used to perform [Reactions](Combat#Reacting%20to%20Attacks), you can make melee skill tests with this weapon at a range of 6m.
 #### Reach
 A weapon with the reach trait can be used to perform melee attacks up to 2m away and doing so doesn’t put you in melee combat with the target.